 What is your favorite thing to make?
 I do not think I can pick just one favorite, anyone that knows me knows I love making desserts.
 I especially love the precision of French style pastries.
 I love making chocolate eclairs and different kinds of tarts and cakes.

 What do you consider your specialty?
 I would have to say my specialty would have to be a mini pavlova with lemon curd and berries!
-They are really fun to make and they look so pretty when there are done.
+They are really fun to make and they look so pretty when there are do

 What are you goals and visions for the ranch?
 I want the food I make to bring people together.
 The most meaningful compliments I have received about my cooking were from people telling me that my food reminded them of something their mother or grandmother used to make.
 I want to bring people back to their roots and remind them of the simple pleasure of a good meal shared with family and friends.